Wednesday, July 15, 2026

 For that reason, Ammswap should be considered a broker with substantial scam risk.

-Ammswap shows multiple strong indicators of being a scam broker and should be avoided.
+Ammswap shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.